bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 ## Mystery
 For the purposes of this ruleset, each sound world should begin by creating a sense of curiosity within the traveler.
 This can be achieved through History, and especially through placing only a single character within the entrance to the world.
 The character should be starting to say something, the meaning of which is yet unknown.

+# Duality and Contradiction
+One rule for this project will be to try to include elements that exist in contradiction to each other (soft/loud, light/dark, etc.), with the idea that 'mastery is being able to hold two contradictory forces or elements in balance.'
+Chiaro/scuro.
+This is part of the in-between.